CAREVO

-Carevo is a tablet app + device system that helps nurses communicate directly with patients from differing language backgrounds.
+A translation app and device system that allows nurses to communicate directly with patients regardless of what language they speak.

 Role(solo): Research, UI & UX Design